pjotrp/heyu-run/README.md

 am the first to say that programming Javascript is painful when coming from a Ruby/Python world.
 Fortunately, Coffeescript generates Javascript and takes much of that pain away.

+## Design

+The run-heyu program gets invoked by the user, and also regularly by a CRON job.
+In cron exec mode it reads the timed command queue, and updates the electrical appliances by writing a shell script, which in turn invokes heyu.
+The queue and state machine are maintained in JSON files on disk.
+The state machine is simple - appliances are 'on' or 'off'.
+Later we may add dimming states.
+Appliances become known to the state machine when they are used the first time.

+Because of the state machine, the correct state will be updated even after a computer fails and comes back online.

 ## Setting up the environment